-1.5.
-Organization
+1.2 Organization

 In Section 2, the problem is defined and terminology is introduced.
 The basic outline of our approach to reversal of elastic collisions is outlined in Section 3.
-This is followed by Section 4 which gives detailed reversal algorithms for 2-particle collisions (up to 3 dimensions) and 3-particle collisions (in 1 dimension).
+This is followed by Section 4 which gives detailed reversal algorithms for 2-particle collisions (up to 3 dimensions) and 3-particle collisions (up to 2 dimensions).
 Results from experiments with a software realization of the algorithms are presented in Section 5.
 An estimation of the potential performance gains from reverse computation, in comparison to conventional state saving approaches, is given in Section 6.
 The findings are summarized in Section 7.
-Reversal of 3-particle collisions in 2 dimensions is treated in the online supplement appendix.